ngen-brett/gitlab-ce/doc/development/code_review.md

 as a domain expert and/or reviewer, it is recommended that they are not also picked as the maintainer to ultimately approve and merge it.

-Try to review in a timely manner; doing so allows everyone involved in the merge request to iterate faster as the context is fresh in memory.
-Further, this improves contributors' experiences significantly.
-Reviewers should aim to review within two working days from the date they were assigned the merge request.
-If you don't think you'll be able to review a merge request within that time, let the author know as soon as possible.
-When the author of the merge request has not heard anything after two days, a new reviewer should be assigned.

 Maintainers should check before merging if the merge request is approved by the required approvers.